sendgrid/sendgrid-java/USE_CASES.md

 # Legacy Templates

-For this example, we assume you have created a [legacy template](https://sendgrid.com/docs/User_Guide/Transactional_Templates/index.html).
+For this example, we assume you have created a [legacy transactional template](https://sendgrid.com/docs/User_Guide/Transactional_Templates/index.html) in the UI or via the API.
 Following is the template content we used for testing.

 Template ID (replace with your own):